aldebaran/qidata/doc/dataset.rst

 	If you want to filter your datasets over several conditions, using the first version is better as it will avoid several opening of the same dataset.

+Finally, ``children`` and ``content`` are gathered in a 2-uple to retrieve all content-related information in one call:

+.. autoattribute:: qidata.qidataset.QiDataSet.raw_data

 A container for global metadata
 -------------------------------